icopy-site/awesome/docs/awesome/awesome-ciandcd.md

 * [SaltStack](http://saltstack.com/community/) Radically simple configuration-management, application deployment, task-execution, and multi-node orchestration engine
 * [terraform](https://www.terraform.io) Use Infrastructure as Code to provision and manage any cloud, infrastructure, or service

+## secure tools
+Secure tools
+* [whitesource](https://www.whitesourcesoftware.com/) The simplest way to secure and manage open source components in your software.

 ## Web Server
 Common used web server
 * [apache](https://httpd.apache.org)  Apache httpd has been the most popular web server on the Internet since April 1996